 - can’t sleep.

-Although the sheer number of variations can be overwhelming, they are actually pigeon pose’s greatest strength.
+Although the sheer number of variations can be overwhelming for yoga pigeon pose beginners, they are actually pigeon pose’s greatest strength.
 Move through the variations, beginning with gentler ones like dead or sleeping pigeon, for a pigeon flow that opens the hips and targets areas like the quads, the erector spinae, the chest, and the arms.
 Utilize both forward bending and backbending pigeons for a comprehensive, safe flow.

-Because the transition from downward facing dog to one-legged pigeon pose is seamless, it’s also easy to incorporate it into your sun or moon salutations.
-Just remember, a forward fold is absolutely necessary after an intense back bending pose like this variation of one-legged pigeon pose.
+Because the transition from downward facing dog to one legged king pigeon pose is seamless, it’s also easy to incorporate it into your sun or moon salutations.
+Just remember, a forward fold is absolutely necessary after an intense back bending pose like king pigeon yoga pose.
 A seated forward fold, like prostration pose (naman pranamasana) or seated forward bend (paschimottanasana), is the perfect counterpose.

 - Begin in downward facing dog (adho mukha svanasana) with your palms planted slightly wider than shoulder distance apart.